What is the closing disclosure?

 This section also gives a breakdown of each payment.

-You'll see how one portion will go toward loan principle, and another will go toward interest.
-Other amounts could go toward private mortgage insurance (PMI) or be placed into escrow to pay property tax.
+You'll see how one portion will go toward the loan principal, and another will go toward interest.
+Other amounts could go toward private mortgage insurance (PMI) or be placed into an escrow account to pay property tax.

 Page 2: Fees and more fees